FredHutch/docker-metaspades/README.md

 #### --interleaved

-Treat the input data as interleaved by default.
+Specify TRUE or FALSE to treat the input data as interleaved or not.
 This is not considered when you provide an SRA accession, as the paired-end nature of the data is guessed automatically.

 #### --threads